 - When do you want to accomplish these goals?

 - Who are the people that are a part of your plans?
 What do you want to do for them?

 - What would you regret the most if it doesn’t go the way you prefer?

 You have real questions.
 We have real answers.
 It is important to us that you feel comfortable to ask any questions you have.
 Before we get together, take a few moments and write down any questions or topics you’d like to focus on.
 Even better, share them with us ahead of time so we can make sure we are well prepared to give you a quality answer.

 It is not out of the ordinary for financial circumstances to change from time to time.
 For us to help develop a sound financial plan for you, we must have current information.
-Michele or David will connect with you a few weeks before your appointment.
+Your Client Service Manager will connect with you a few weeks before your appointment.
 Make sure to share updated information.
 Below are a few examples of what to provide:

 - Account Statements

 Complete statements on accounts not held by our team.
 For example: 401(k), IRA, Roth IRA, 403(b), SIMPLE IRA, SEP IRA, life insurance… etc.

 Social Security benefits, pension benefits, disability, any other source of income you are receiving or anticipate receiving.

 - Legal documents: